ec-builds/enterprise-homelab/projects/media-services-platform/architecture.md

 The Media Services Platform runs Jellyfin in a Docker container inside a dedicated Debian 13 virtual machine hosted on Proxmox VE.

-Media is stored independently on centralized network-attached storage and presented to Jellyfin through a read-only SMB mount.
-This separates compute, application state, and media storage while simplifying recovery, migration, and lifecycle management.
+Media is stored independently on centralized network-attached storage and mounted to the Debian host through SMB.
+The host mount is then presented read-only to the Jellyfin container, separating compute, application state, and media storage while simplifying recovery, migration, and lifecycle management.

 ## Architecture Diagram